studentanmol/PetOzone/README.md

   * The cart() function depicting cart route shows the user the products in their cart.
 Users can remove a product or confirm their order.
 They will then be redirected to a confirmation page.
   * address() route displays a form for the user to input their address where the order will be delivered.
 The address is stored in the databse the first time and displayed to the user on multiple uses.
   * order() function depicting order route shows the users the status of their orders, i.e. the orders that have delivered already, are being processed, are on the way,etc.
+  * search() function takes input from search box and displays all products that are in the category of the input, start with the input and have the input in the product.

 ##### layout.html
 This html file contains the layout of the page from which all other html files extend.
 The page has a navbar at the top.
 The name of the page is in the top left with the links for register and login in the left.
+There is also a search box which enables users to search for all the products.
 Only a user who has logged in can view the links for products, cart, orders,etc. the rest of the page is according to each html page.